 Let’s take a look at some of the means of ventilating garages.

-This is the easy one.
-Opening your garage door will ventilate your garage as long as you’re using some kind of garage fan to help circulate the air.
+Simply opening your garage door will ventilate your garage as long as you use a garage fan to help circulate fresh air.

 The challenge is that you’ll usually need to have another type of ventilation as well.
-An open garage door will let in insects, animals, leaves and other debris into your garage.
-It’ll also negate any kind of active heating or cooling you’re using in your garage.
+An open garage door will let insects, animals, leaves, and other debris into your garage.
+It’ll also negate any kind of active heating or cooling used in your garage.

-As an added bonus, you can install a small window wan to pull fresh air in from the outside or flip it around to help clear any toxic fumes out of your garage.
+As an added bonus, you can install a small window fan to pull fresh air in from the outside or flip it around to help clear any toxic fumes out of your garage.

 Exhaust Fans and Roof Vents

-These two solutions often go hand in hand and are some of the best ways that you can actively ventilate your garage.
+Roof vents and exhaust fans often go hand in hand and are some of the best ways to actively ventilate your garage.

-Exhaust fans are a type of garage ventilation installed through the ceiling or walls of a garage.
-A hose or duct-work inside your garage connects to the exhaust fan, and the exhaust fan works to pull air from the garage, through the hose, and to the outside (source).
+Exhaust fans are installed through the ceiling or outside wall to actively vent air out of your garage.
+Hoses or ductwork inside your garage connect to the exhaust fan, and the exhaust fan works to pull air from the garage, through the hose, and to the outside.

-Roof vents are similar, but can be powered or non-powered.
-They’re a bit more challenging of an installation because the size of the roof vent is dependent on the square footage of the garage’s attic, the roof’s slope, and if the attic has vapor cooling.
+Installation is more challenging, however.
+The maximum size of the roof vent depends on the square footage of the garage’s attic (if any), the roof’s slope, and if the attic has vapor cooling.

 Garage roof vents are rated by their “net free area,” or NFA.
 Experts recommend installing one square foot of NFA per 300 square feet of attic space if a garage’s attic has vapor cooling.

-If there’s no vapor cooling in the attic, installing one square foot of NFA per 150 square feet of attic space is recommended (source).
+If there’s no vapor cooling in the attic, installing one square foot of NFA per 150 square feet of attic space is recommended.

-If you’re shopping for a garage fan, check out my ultimate buyer’s guide article.
-Its choc full of everything you need to know to get the best garage fan, without spending a fortune!
+Check out my ultimate buyer’s guide article if you’re shopping for a garage fan.
+It’s full of everything you need to know to get the best garage fan without spending a fortune!